Pacific Southwest, Region 9: Superfund

 OT-69 TCE Site - This site currently consists of several small TCE plumes that were part of one large plume initially.
 Increased TCE levels at one location triggered a ROD mandate for more aggressive response actions beyond the selected natural attenuation remedy, and SVE was implemented at the site.
 Air Force developed a groundwater model to predict contaminate flow.

 OU5 is mainly an active SVE system at Sites FT-082 and SS-083 put in place to remove the high TCE levels in soil acting as a source column to OU1’s TCE groundwater plume.
-OU5 also includes three closed Skeet Ranges that are not expected to require further action (OT072, OT073 and OT074).The OU5 ROD for these sites is expected for 2014.
+OU5 also includes three closed Skeet Ranges that are not expected to require further action (OT072, OT073 and OT074).The OU5 ROD for these sites was completed in 2015.

 The Lahontan Regional Water Quality Control Board (RWQCB) issued a Notice of Violation letter to the AF for dieldrin pesticide contamination in groundwater.
 AF is only monitoring the pesticides in groundwater as the levels are very low, but the plume has not been fully defined because of funding constraints.
 AF would not consider EPA's request for an evaluation of the contamination extent in soil because they do not consider there has been a CERCLA release to the environment since past general practices mandated the routine application of pesticides for termite control.
-AF submitted another CAP document to address dieldrin in 2011, and it is currently under RWQCB review.
+AF submitted a revised CAP document to address dieldrin in 2015, and it was approved by RWQCB in 2016.

 The EPA, State, and AF signed the Federal Facilities Agreement in October 1990 for cleaning up the base.
 The base is participating in the Installation Restoration Program, a specially funded program established by the DOD in 1978 to identify, investigate, and control the migration of hazardous contaminants at various DOD facilities.